 But the front-end devs did not: floating drawers would be a net-new component, and add to both build time and ongoing maintenance.
 We agreed the complexity wasn’t worth it.
 Our final design was a classic hamburger menu: simple to create and still gave users a great experience.

 WHAT’S OLD IS NEW

 UX design is a core part of Bilberrry’s capabilities.
 Building usable, useful interfaces is central to product design.
 Often, though, we’re creating a user experience from scratch.
-Chatty presented an interesting challenge: completely new UX and UI to complement and accommodate a ton of legacy functionality and custom deployments.
+This engagement presented an interesting challenge: completely new UX and UI to complement and accommodate a ton of legacy functionality and custom deployments.

 Leaning into that reality was crucial.
-By embodying Chatty’s chat platform super users, we were able to plan, design, and deliver a beautifully intuitive experience that would enhance agents’ existing work and scale with Chatty’s ambitious product roadmap.
+By embodying the chat platform super users, we were able to plan, design, and deliver a beautifully intuitive experience that would enhance agents’ existing work and scale with our client’s ambitious product roadmap.